 There are many celebrated and fascinating festivals in Nepal.
 Amongst, Tiji Festival is an annual three days festival celebrated with Tibetan rituals in the Mustang Kingdom.
 Tiji Festival Trek explores this indigenous festival at Lo-Manthang, Upper Mustang.

 ‘Tiji’ is also known as Tenji Festival.
 It commemorates the victory of Buddha’s incarnation over the demon “Ma Tam Ru Ta” (a triumph of good over evil).
-Tiji itself means “Prayer for world peace”.
+Tiji itself means “Prayer for world peace.”
 This festival brings prosperity and helps cleanse the evil soul within everyone.
-The timing of Tiji Festival Trek follows the lunar calendar thus it changes every year.
-In 2020, the dates for Tiji falls on 19th May to 21st May.
+The timing of the Tiji Festival Trek follows the lunar calendar.
+Thus, it changes yearly.
+In 2020, the dates for Tiji fall from 19th May to 21st May.

-This trek traverses through boulders, ridges, historical palaces, and alleys of Upper Mustang.
+This trek traverses through boulders, ridges, historical palaces, and alleys of the Upper Mustang.
 Upper Mustang lies under the shadow of the Himalayas.
 Closed to foreigners until 1992, this untouched land represents pristine Tibetan culture.
-You will get an in-depth understanding of their lifestyle, culture, and tradition.
+You will understand their lifestyle, culture, and tradition in-depth.
 Moreover, this festivity adds up an extra cultural lushness.

 The beautiful journey comprises a unique dry desert-like landscape.
 Every day you walk on varied trails surrounded by soaring peaks.
 You will have a glimpse of more than 35 mountains.
-Another highlight of this trek is humble locals.
+Another highlight of this trek is the humble locals.
 They make your journey more memorable.
-Thus, Tiji Festival Trek is the blend of adventure, natural beauty, and mythical culture of unexplored land.
+Thus, Tiji Festival Trek blends adventure, natural beauty, and the mythical culture of unexplored land.

 Tiji Festival Trek is of moderate difficulty grade.
 The ultimate elevation you will reach is 3840m, Lo-Manthang.
 So, this trek is suitable for trekkers with basic fitness and experience.

 For this trek, you will need ACAP and Restricted Region Entry Permits.
 Upper Mustang is a restricted region.
-So, you will need one or more trekking partners along with a local trekking guide/porter.
+So, you will need one or more trekking partners and a local trekking guide/porter.